chipmk/tcpip.js/README.md

    export default config;
    ```

+   Be sure to add the appropriate module rules for your bundler as shown above under [Runtimes](#runtimes).

 1. Create a network stack and call `polyfill()` to attach that stack to the `net` module: